genes-and-health/TRE-documentation/docs/docs/getting-started/data_out.md

 out into the world so they can be used in publications or other studies.

 ## What is allowed out?
 Individual level data is not allowed out of the TRE.
 Any data out requests are reviewed by the Genes & Health core team to make sure they do not contain individual level data.
 Summary statistics, graphs etc are all usually fine.
+For more information, please read the below policy document:

+[Download file: ](files/Policy_v2.5.pdf) Policy - open disclosure of phenotypes and variants with counts and small numbers - v2.5

 ## Existing data
 There are number of files in `library-green` that are available for download.
 These do not need a request to be made.